Frequently Asked Questions on In Vitro Fertilisation

 I want IVF, what’s the first step?

-The first step is for you to come in for a scan and a consultation.
+The first step is for you to come in for an advance scan and a consultation.
 These both occur in one hour-long appointment.
-The first half of the appointment is the scan; this is an internal scan with a 3D Doppler scanner.
-The doctor will look at your ovaries and your ovarian reserve as well as your womb lining, and will examine the blood flow to individual follicles, the ovaries and womb.
+The first half of the appointment is the scan; this is an internal scan with an advanced 3D Doppler scanner and will help us assess the blood flow in the ovaries, follicles and womb as well as checking ovarian reserve.
+We perform a 3D scan to assess the cavity of the womb to rule out any problems for implantation.
 They will also check for obstructions such as cysts and polyps.
 Following straight on from the scan you will have your appointment where the doctor will go through the results and your medical history and devise a personalised treatment plan for you based on these.

 Do I have to come for the scan on a particular day of my cycle?

 No, you can come for the scan on any day of the cycle, including during your period if you are comfortable with this- it doesn’t make any difference from the scanning point of view.

 Do I have to have the scan done again if I’ve had one elsewhere?